 Why is this a national park?

-Do you have a park movie at the visitor center?
+Do you have a park film at the visitor center?

 Do I need a permit for taking photos?
-Do I need reservations to use a shelter?
+Do I need a reservation to use a shelter?

 Are horses allowed on any trails?